abhandari11/indi_paper_23/README.md

 Simulation Tools and Results supplementing the published articles on INDI based control law on quad-plane UAV.

 ## Running the Simulations
-To run the quad-plane simulations with INDI based control architecture, one can follow these steps:
+To run the quad-plane simulations with INDI based control architecture, one can follow these steps.
-	* Open 'config.m' and make sure 'session_v0' is the selected vehicle.
+* Open 'config.m' and make sure 'session_v0' is the selected vehicle
-	* Open 'setup.m' file and Run.
+* Open 'setup.m' file and Run
-	* It will open the Simulink model 'quadplane_sim()' with 'vms/quadplane_controlA()' as embedded control law.
+* It will open the Simulink model 'quadplane_sim()' with 'vms/quadplane_controlA()' as embedded control law
-	* Modify the trajectory commands as needed.
+* Modify the trajectory commands as needed
-	* Hit 'Run'.
+* Hit 'Run'
-	* General results will be exported to the workspace, or can be accessed with Scopes.

 <img src="https://github.com/bolderflight/spaaro/blob/main/docs/img/logo.png" alt="Logo" width="250">